JoeyyScott/Gamer-Supplies/README.md

         + Contains a list of all the current Coupons.
         + Contains a form where admins can add coupons, upon entering successful form information.
         + Contains a delete button on each coupon that activates the delete coupon functionality when pressed.
++ Further details of this functionality can be found in [TESTING.md](TESTING.md).

-**Delete conformation modals**
+**Delete Functionality**
 + When attempting to delete data in the data store it initiates a delete confirmation modal.
     + This provides the user with important information about the selected item (Supply, Review and Coupon) to prevent accidental deletions.
     + This functionality is tied to the delete buttons (denoted by relevant icon) in the associated pages (Supplies, Home/Manage Reviews and Manage Coupons).
     + Pictures of these modals can be found within superuser story testing [here](TESTING.md).

+Included in the **Security Features** are:
++ The following views are protected so only admins have permission.
+    + Add, Edit and Delete Supply
+    + Add/Delete Coupon
+    + Deleting any review
++ The following views are protected so only logged in users have permission:
+    + Add to, Modify and Remove from crate.
+    + Add Review
+    + Profile
+    + Checkout and Checkout Success (also requires you to have a crate)
+    + Checkout Success (also requires you to successfully checkout)
+    + Logout (Register and Login also hidden)

++ Currently the only security risk I can find is when checking out without "Save Info" checked the information still saves (more details on this in [TESTING.md](TESTING.md)).

 ### Features to be added

 **Subscription**:
 + I would like the user to be able to order the same crate at a user defined interval (within reason) which would allow for more user options and incentives.
-    + Example: If a user orders the same crate 10 times over a certain value they get a 50% discount on their next crate of those items.
+    + Example: If a user orders the same crate 10 times over a certain value they get a 50% discount code on their next crate of those items.
     + This would also allow users to receive their favourite snacks whenever they wanted with only having to checkout once.

+**Pagination**
-+ **Pagination** - This would take control if the amount of supplies in the shop went over a threshold.
++ This would take control if the amount of supplies in the shop went over a threshold.
 Implementing this fully would require too much work for the time available for this project.
+    + Example: If there are 500 supplies on ```supplies.html``` the current site would not be an efficient way to load or display this information.

-+ **Extra Coupon Features**:
+**Extra Coupon Features**:
++ With more experience with Django and time on the project I would have liked to experiment with a multitude of coupon features:
+    + Allowing coupons to only be used through a set period of time or on specific orders.
+    + Generate and email a discount coupon code for the proposed subscription feature above.

 #### [Back to top](#contents)